BingX Review 2026

 - AUSTRAC registered: Puts BingX a step above fully offshore exchanges, though it is not equivalent to FCA or SEC licensing

-What Makes BingX Copy Trading Different: I ran copy trades on BingX and Bitget simultaneously to compare.
-The trader selection interface on BingX gives you ROI, win rate, maximum drawdown, follower count, AUM, and complete trade history including losing periods.
-That last part matters.
-I found one trader with 280% annual returns who also showed a 42% drawdown in a single month.
-Platforms that hide drawdown data are making you guess at risk.
-BingX does not.
+What Makes BingX Copy Trading Different: Compared directly with Bitget, BingX's trader selection interface exposes ROI, win rate, maximum drawdown, follower count, AUM, and complete trade history including losing periods.
+That last part matters: a trader showing 280% annual returns alongside a 42% single-month drawdown is exactly the risk signal platforms that hide drawdown data force you to guess at.
+BingX does not hide it.

 - 15,000+ elite traders: Large pool with verified, unedited performance data showing both wins and losses